Cupcake

 Introduction

-Cupcake is a guard dog (more specifically, a policy enforcement layer) for AI coding agents that delivers better performance, reliability, and security without consuming model context.
+Cupcake is a policy enforcement layer for AI coding agents that delivers better performance, reliability, and security without consuming model context.

-- Better performance by moving rules out of context and into guarantees
+- Better performance by moving rules out of context and into policy-as-code.

-Cupcake intercepts agent tool calls and evaluates them against user-defined rules written in Open Policy Agent (OPA) Rego.
-Agent actions can be blocked or auto-corrected, with reactive automation for tasks you don't need to rely on the agent to conduct.
+Cupcake intercepts agent events and evaluates them against user-defined rules written in Open Policy Agent (OPA) Rego.
+Agent actions can be blocked, modified, and auto-corrected by providing the agent helpful feedback.
+Additional benefits include reactive automation for tasks you dont need to rely on the agent to conduct (like linting after a file edit).

 How It Works